HSF/hsf.github.io/_workinggroups/toolsandpackaging.md

 ## Software Developer Tools

-The Software Developer Tools Working Group aims to help the HEP community in developing the latest, modern feature-rich projects with the aid of software tools such as code editors, static/dynamic code analyzers, compilers, debuggers, performance analyzers and so on.
+The Software Developer Tools Working Group aims to help the HEP community in developing the latest, modern feature-rich projects with the aid of software tools such as code editors, static/dynamic code analysers, compilers, debuggers, performance analysers and so on.
-The group plans to accomplish this by mainly serving as a forum where developers can share their experiences, discuss new/existing tools they utilize, and learn from each other.
+The group plans to accomplish this by mainly serving as a forum where developers can share their experiences, discuss new/existing tools they utilise, and learn from each other.
 To that point, contributions from the entire community are strongly encouraged.

 ## Packaging